ggandor/lightspeed.nvim/README.md

 That is,
 - invoke in the forward (`s`) or backward (`S`) direction
-- optionally turn on "full-inclusive" mode (moves the cursor to the end of the match, and makes the motion inclusive)
+- optionally turn on "X-mode" (exclusive/extended)
 - enter 1st character of the search pattern (might short-circuit after this, if the character is unique in the search direction)
 - _the "beacons" are lit at this point; all potential matches are labeled (char1 + ?)_